 You're weary.
 You're frustrated.
 You're unhappy.
 You're demotivated.
 Your interaction with your boss leaves you cold.
 He's a bully, intrusive, controlling, picky and petty.
 He takes credit for your work, never provides positive feedback and misses each meeting he schedules with you.

 He's a bad boss, he's bad to the bone.
-Dealing with a less than effective manager, or just plain bad managers and bad bosses, is a challenge too many employees face.
+Dealing with a less than competent manager or just plain bad managers and bad bosses is a challenge too many employees face.
 These ideas will help you deal with your bad boss.

 Is your bad boss more difficult than the average bad boss who is just not very good with recognition and clear direction?
 Your bad boss, in contrast, is a nasty, demeaning, motivation-destroying, screaming bully.
 This is the type of bad boss you may want to invest the time to fire.

 But, you need to proceed carefully and in an informed manner so that you don't take yourself and your career down in the process.
 Find out how.

 Nothing sparks more commentary than asking about what makes managers bad bosses.
 With the lengthy comments received from readers, some common themes in site visitor responses about bosses are found.

 Want to avoid becoming a bad boss?
 Afraid that you may already be considered a bad boss?
 Just want to commiserate with other people who have bad bosses?